 Kartzhub will help you to connect with the right payment gateway as per your products and other requirements.

-Trademarks, Patent, and copyrights
+Trademarks, Patent, copyrights and business laws :

 These are the most important factors a seller should look into as this could land him/her into some legal issues.
 Suppose you have set a logo of your company but have not yet registered it and you are using this logo in every product that you are selling online.
 Suppose, a person who recently started a business has copied your logo and registered it as well.
 The person can file a complaint against you for using the logo and he can gain some money from you, that too legally.

 So, trademarks, patent, and copyrights should not be taken lightly.
 Research well before taking any symbol, word or phrase because you should not end up copying anybody.

 There are many such products that are restricted for transporting by some of the shipping companies.
 If you approach any shipping company for your frequent product delivery, specify your products to them and if they agree, then only go forward with the agreement process

 Products restricted by shipping companies:

 Every website fulfills the terms set by COPPA – Children’s Online Privacy Protection Act.
 This act has many rules, but the basic rule that applies to any website is that you cannot collect any information from a child under the age of 13.
 If your target audience is the young crowd then you need to strictly follow the COPPA regulations.
 Every country has different guidelines for age restriction so you need to research it.

 This is a very vital factor for all E-commerce websites.
 Online business has become the main target for data thefts.
 You need to have a complete research on this in order to provide a secure and encrypted checkout experience.